 Math has always come easy to you.
-It may not be the sole focus of your academic or career goals.
-You realize that math principles are the foundation of various disciplines and believe it can complement many fields.
+You realize that math principles are the foundation of various disciplines and that math can complement many fields.

 In fact, employers often seek graduates with mathematical and analytical skills.
 Students who desire a more in-depth understanding of mathematics may select this minor.
-All of the courses in this program focus on problem solving.
-Many emphasize the use of technology and include various computer software programs that may not be covered in other courses.
+All of the courses in this program focus on problem solving, while many emphasize the use of technology and include various computer software programs that may not be covered in other courses.

 Future careers, post-grad opportunities